Understanding Core Web Vitals and Improving Them on Your Business Website

 Layout shifts are common on the web.
 These shifts occur when visible elements are forced to move due to the sudden addition or resizing of another element.
 However, they result in a frustrating user experience when users click on a different element than intended due to a layout shift.

-READ MORE How to Use Coupons for Your Business
+READ MORE How to Start a Real Estate Business

 The main causes of a poor CLS are: